-Hiking across the border of Poland and the Czech Republic offer panoramic views and granite sculptures in the Giant Mountains.
-Follow our route from summer 2019 in pictures below.
+Hiking across the border of Poland and the Czech Republic offers panoramic views and granite sculptures in the Giant Mountains.
+Follow our route from summer 2019 in my pictures below.

 The Giant Mountains with granite sculptures